quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter3/section3.md

 ## Goldenber-Vaidman Protocol

 The last protocol that we present in this part was introduced by Goldenber and Vaidman {cite}`vaidman`.
-The protocol uses entanglement and proved that secure key distribution is still possible using two orthogonal states if these two states are used in a careful way.
+The protocol uses entanglement and proves that secure key distribution is still possible using two orthogonal states if these two states are used in a careful way.
 The idea of the protocol is as follows: Bob prepares a two-qubit maximally